Sipaa-Projects/SipaaKernel/README.md

 </p>

 ## What is SipaaKernel?
-SipaaKernel is a monolithic kernel made in C++ for the x86-64 architecture.
+SipaaKernel is a monolithic kernel made in C++ for the x86-64 & AArch64 architecture

 It features an easy & elegant API.